ghuntley/live/projects/live/checklist.md

 - [ ] Verify on twitter that the broadcast is live.
 - [ ] Verify on youtube that the broadcast is live.
 - [ ] Verify on twitch that the broadcast is live.
+- [ ] Switch to full screen webcam scene.

 ## retrospective

 - [ ] Thank people who helped with with today's broadcast.
+- [ ] Write up retrospective whilst on air and PR it in.

 # postshow